 - Product assembly – stop motion videos of how to assemble, assembly do’s and don’ts, safety tips

-Why should I use Reels over Instagram stories or IGTV?
+Why should I use Reels over Instagram stories?

 We’re glad you asked!
-While these all may seem like basically the same thing, each feature varies in different ways.
+While they may seem like basically the same thing, each feature varies in different ways.

 Instagram stories highlight images or videos that disappear after 24 hours – unless saved to your profile ‘highlights’.